Ken Hill (baseball)

-Kenneth Wade Hill (born December 14, 1965) is a former Major League Baseball pitcher.
+Kenneth Wade Hill (born December 14, 1965) is an American former Major League Baseball pitcher.
 During a 14-year career, he pitched for seven teams between 1988 and 2001.
 As a member of the Montreal Expos in 1994, he appeared in the All-Star Game and finished the season tied for the National League lead in wins.
 He pitched in the 1995 World Series as a member of the Cleveland Indians.

 Early life

-Hill graduated from Lynn Classical High School in 1983 and later attended North Adams State College.
+Hill graduated from Lynn Classical High School in 1983 and attended North Adams State College.

 Career

 Hill signed a contract with the Detroit Tigers on February 14, 1985.
 He made his professional debut that year for the Gastonia Jets of the Class A South Atlantic League.
 Hill posted a 3–6 record in 15 appearances (12 starts), with an earned run average of 4.96 in 69 innings.

 Hill made 22 appearances (16 starts) for Gastonia in 1986.
 He posted a 9–5 record and a 2.79 ERA in 122.2 innings.
 He also made a single start for the Glens Falls Tigers, Detroit's Class AA affiliate, before he and a player to be named later, Mike Laga, were traded to the St. Louis Cardinals organization for Mike Heath on August 10.
 Before the season ended, Hill posted a 1–2 record in three starts with the Arkansas Travelers, St. Louis's Class AA affiliate.

 He split the 1987 season between Arkansas and the Class A St. Petersburg Cardinals.
 Hill made 18 appearances for each team and 12 starts combined.
 With Arkansas, he posted a 3–5 record and a 5.20 ERA over 53.2 innings.
 With St. Petersburg, he recorded a 1–3 mark and a 4.17 ERA over 41 innings.

 In 1988, Hill made 22 starts for Arkansas.
 He posted a 9–9 record and a 4.92 ERA.
 He also saw limited action with the Cardinals, making his MLB debut on September 3.
 In that game, Hill faced the Houston Astros and surrendered a pair of earned runs in three innings.
 In 4 games (1 start) with the Cardinals, Hill tallied an 0–1 record and a 5.14 ERA in 14 innings.

 Hill was called up by the injury-plagued St. Louis Cardinals in 1989.
 He started well, but soon went downhill.
 He finished that season 7–15, but with a decent 3.80 ERA.
 After an ineffective 1990, Hill went 11–10 with a 3.57 ERA in 1991.
 In November 1991, he was traded to the Montreal Expos for first baseman Andrés Galarraga.
 It was as a member of these Expos that Hill found his groove.